Mary Kaiser: Career and research

 In 1977, Kaiser began working the DuPont Company, where she was the first woman to be promoted to the level of senior research fellow.
+She worked as a supervisor in the Separations Department DuPont's Central Research and Development Department in Wilmington, Delaware.
 Kaiser was an active member of the American Chemical Society, the Chromatography Forum of the Delaware Valley, the Eastern Analytical Symposium, and the Federation of Analytical Chemistry and Spectroscopy Societies.
 In 1985, she was the second woman ever elected chair of the American Chemical Society's Division of Analytical Chemistry, and the first in the modern era.
 She is the only person to have served as the president of the Eastern Analytical Symposium and as chair of the governing board of the Federation of Analytical Chemistry and Spectroscopy Societies.
 For her work in environmental chemistry at the DuPont Company, she became internationally known for the analysis of fluorine compounds in the environment.

 Publications

-Aside from journal articles on various aspects of environmental analytical chemistry, in 1982, Kaiser and Robert L. Grob published Environmental Problem Solving Using Gas Chromatography.
+Aside from journal articles on various aspects of environmental analytical chemistry, in 1982, Kaiser and Robert L. Grob published Environmental Problem Solving Using Gas and Liquid Chromatography.
 The book became a best-seller within the field.